scramjetorg/transform-hub/packages/cli/README.md

 ### Start sequence

-Before starting the sequence the package has to be prepared.
-The package is a created archived file with sequence for later use.
+Before starting the Sequence the package has to be prepared.
+The package is an archived directory with the Sequence and all its dependencies.
+We will show how to create such package in the step below.

 ```bash
 Usage: